 Annex 1: the annex to this Data Exchange Agreement, specifying the Dataset.

-Personal Data: personal data within the meaning of Article 1 (a) of the Wbp.
+Personal Data: personal data within the meaning of Article 4 (1) of the GDPR.

 Dataset: the Personal Data to be exchanged between the Parties in the form of a dataset, as specified in Annex 1.